Graduation Writing Assessment Requirement; Revision to EM 90-022; Revised

 - Create a procedure for identifying, as early as possible, students in the major who are not likely to meet the writing requirements and standards in the WP courses.
 Departments are also responsible for advising students of recommended and required writing development resources available to them and to assist them as needed to develop their ability to communicate in written English.

 - Develop means of certifying the writing of students who have transferred WP course content only from another institution.
-Any proposed alternative to the approved WP course must be based on major-related writing in the English language produced at CSU, Chico by a junior or senior who has already earned a letter grade of C- or better in a GE course in Written Communication or its equivalent.
+Any proposed alternative to the approved WP course must be based on major-related writing in the English language produced at CSU, Chico by a junior or senior who has already earned a letter grade meeting the minimum requirement or better in a GE course in Written Communication or its equivalent.

 - Offer WP courses every semester to facilitate students' timely progression to graduation.
 In case additional time is needed to meet the department's writing standards, departments should advise students to take the WP course no later than their first semester as a senior.

 - Contact the UWC for assistance in developing department policies and procedures.
 NOTE: The Provost shall approve each department's policies and procedures, taking into account the recommendation of the University Writing Committee.

 3. Develop Student Learning Objectives for WP Courses and Carry Out Assessments

 It is the responsibility of each academic department to develop its own SLOs for WP courses.
 Assessment of WP courses will be driven by the course elements listed above in addition to the discipline-specific conventions and formats for written communication that are articulated by each department's writing standards.
 The UWC will charge faculty in each department with regular assessment of SLOs as expressed in a given course and will support faculty as they develop SLOs to be assessed regularly.
 Faculty will provide the UWC with an assessment plan that is effective and efficient in assessing these SLOs.